My story

 For instance, if everybody in a particular department consistently seems to have challenges in two categories, that’s where your focus needs to go.

-If you wish to go a step further, create a system to catalogue assessment results across your organization, noting which of the six categories needs improvement.
+If you wish to go a step further, create a system to catalogue assessment results across your organization and note which of the six categories need improvement.

-In this workshop, we lead organizations through the six factors that create burnout and affect organizational culture.
+Our popular workshop, Burnout Prevention: Six Factors of Organizational Culture, guides organizations through the six factors that drive burnout and shape organizational culture.
 We begin by defining each factor and providing examples of how it plays out in your industry.

 Then, we facilitate discussions around how each of the six factors may play out in your workplace.
-It's incredible, because we see people collaborate and reach a consensus.
-Then we facilitate groups to collectively create working models to deal with the factors causing workplace challenges.
+It's incredible because we see people collaborate and reach a consensus.
+Then we facilitate groups in collectively creating working models to address the factors causing workplace challenges.
 We facilitate real change in the organization’s health.

 This matters because happy, healthy employees create healthy organizations that thrive.